magento/merchdocs/src/system/integrations.md

    - Enter the **Callback URL** where OAuth credentials can be sent when using OAuth for token exchange.
 We strongly recommend using `https://`.

-   - Enter the **Identity Link URL** to redirect the users to a third-party account with these Commerce integration credentials.
+   - Enter the **Identity Link URL** to redirect the users to a third-party account with these Adobe Commerce or Magento Open Source integration credentials.

    - When prompted, enter **Your Password** to confirm your identity.